 Renting Is Cost-Effective

 Owning a home can be a money-pit.
 Maintenance, insurance, taxes, and other expenses add up quickly.
 There are also surprise expenses like damages and repairs that change the cost of owning a home month to month.
 Whether you are just starting out or are well established in your home, surprise expenses are a definite trial of homeowning.
 Renting is the opposite—a set cost that you can rely on each month.
 Maybe that’s why in 2019, 82 percent of renters said renting is more affordable than owning, jumping up from 67 percent the year before.

 From the start, renting costs are lower than the costs of purchasing a home.
 Purchasing requires a down payment on the house that is about 20 percent of the total purchase price.
 When signing a lease, however, you only pay the security deposit, equal to a month’s rent and returned at the end of your lease.

 Along with initial costs, there are costs of owning a home over time.
 Property taxes and homeowners insurance can be pricey.
 In comparison, renters insurance is much more economical.
 According to a 2017 study by the Insurance Information Institute, the average renters insurance policy costs $180 per year, while the average homeowners policy costs $1,211.

 Renting Requires Fewer Responsibilities

 Life is not always predictable.
 You may face damages to your property that you don’t know how to fix on your own.
 When you rent, however, you have the assurance that someone is there to help you overcome that damage and get your life back to normal.
 For example, at West Fifth Apartments, there are knowledgeable, friendly staff available who are trained and ready to make repairs.
-Sooner than you know it, your property will be good as new.
 For those who have no experience or skill with repairs, this perk of renting is a life-saver.